Exchange Network Grant Program

 - Related Information About Grants

-The Exchange Network Grant Program provides funding to states, territories and federally recognized Indian tribes to support the development of the Environmental Information Exchange Network (EIEN).
-The primary outcome expected from Exchange Network assistance agreements is improved access to, and exchange of, high-quality environmental data from public and private sector sources.
-Applications should demonstrate support for and results toward EIEN program priorities.
+The Exchange Network Grant Program provides funding to states, territories, and federally recognized Indian tribes to support the development of the National Environmental Information Exchange Network (NEIEN).
+The primary outcome expected from Exchange Network (EN) assistance agreements is improved access to, and exchange of, high-quality environmental data from public and private sector sources.
+With this outcome in mind, applications should demonstrate support for and results toward EN program priorities.

-Since FY 2002, EPA has awarded approximately $200 million in assistance agreements to build the Environmental Information Exchange Network.
-All 50 states, five territories and 87 federally recognized tribes have received grants to facilitate the development and implementation of the EIEN.
+Since FY 2002, EPA has awarded approximately $219 million in assistance agreements to build the Exchange Network.
+All 50 states, five territories and 87 federally recognized tribes have received grants to facilitate the development and implementation of the Exchange Network.

-Each fiscal year, EPA expects to award about $9 million to approximately 30 to 40 EIEN projects; awards for each project can range between $50,000 and $300,000.
+For FY 2018, EPA expects to award about $6 million to approximately 20 to 25 EN projects.
+Most awards will be in the $50,000 to $300,000 range.
+Awards for an individual assistance agreement cannot exceed $200,000.
 EPA may make a limited number of awards to collaborative, partnership assistance agreements.
-Budgets for these projects cannot exceed $500,000.
+Budgets for these projects cannot exceed $400,000.
 The exact number of awarded grants will depend on:

 - the final amount of EPA’s appropriation for the grant program,